sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-database-cds/hana-cloud-cap-create-database-cds.md

     !![Bind Project](start_bind.png)

-4. If you receive either of these two following warning dialogs, please just choose **Continue** (nothing will be deleted because we are create a new HDI Container Instance) and **Enable** (automatic undelploy is quite helpful during the development process for the reasons described in this dialog)
+4. If you receive either of these two following warning dialogs, please just choose **Continue** (nothing will be deleted because we are create a new HDI Container Instance) and **Enable** (automatic undeploy is quite helpful during the development process for the reasons described in this dialog)

     !![Binding Warning #1](warning1.png)